 Applications running within OpenShift can increase capacity based on user load.
 This functionality is called 'auto-scaling'.
+OpenShift can auto-scale the number of pods based on the percentage of CPU being used by the current pods against the cpu request.

 - Example autoscaling command: oc autoscale dc/ruby-thin --max 5 --cpu-percent=80